 Hello!
 You've reached the MEGA65 Welcome Guide.
 This Guide is intended for new owners of the MEGA65 personal computer.
-It contains answers to common questions not (yet) answered in the official documentation, and recommends best practices for continued enjoyment of your new computer.
+It contains answers to common questions, and recommends best practices for continued enjoyment of your new computer.
 It was written as an unofficial supplement to the MEGA65 User's Guide included with the computer.